Giskard-AI/giskard-hub/new-docs/oss/sdk/index.rst

    :width: 800

-Generate a test suite
+Generate a Test Suite
 _____________________

-We can then turn the issues you found into actionable tests that you can save and reuse in further iterations
+We can then turn the issues you found into actionable tests that you can save and reuse in further iterations.

 .. code-block:: python